 Mini stroke survivors should work closely with their doctors to identify the cause of the mini stroke and prevent a full-size stroke.

-Here are a few of common treatment options for mini stroke recovery that your doctor may recommend:
+Here are a few common treatment options for mini stroke recovery that your doctor may recommend:

-Mini strokes are caused by a blood clot that temporarily blocks the flow of blood in the brain.
+Mini strokes also result from a blood clot that temporarily blocks the flow of blood in the brain.
 Anti-platelet medications prevent your blood platelets from clumping together, which can reduce your risk of blood clots.
 Examples of these medications include aspirin and clopidogrel.

-There are also other anti-coagulant drugs that do not target your platelets.
+There are also other anti-coagulant drugs such as heparin and warfarin that do not target your platelets.
 Rather, they target a specific protein in the blood that causes clotting.

 Both types of medications come with their own set of risks.
 Talk to your doctor to see which medications are best suited for your mini stroke recovery.

 The most common surgical treatment for narrowed arteries is a carotid angioplasty.
-This is a minimally invasive procedure that involves inserting a catheter through your femoral artery in your groin.
+This minimally invasive procedure involves inserting a catheter through the femoral artery in your groin.
 The doctor then places a stent at the artery’s narrow point, which widens your artery and improves blood flow.

 If you have a severe blockage in your carotid artery, your doctor might recommend a more invasive procedure known as a carotid endarterectomy.
 This procedure allows the surgeon to clear your arteries of fatty deposits, which can greatly reduce your risk of a second stroke.

-Last but not least, an individual’s lifestyle should often be addressed to help reduce major risk factors.
-The most common risk factors include:
+Last, but not least, an individual’s lifestyle habits can significantly reduce the risk of a second stroke.
+The most common risk factors for stroke include:

 - Diabetes